 Discussions with the ombudsman are kept confidential, to the extent possible.
 Appointments can be arranged directly by contacting Dr. Bruce Taylor, 704-687-5347, Graduate Student Ombudsman.

-*Confidentiality cannot be promised in matters relating to threats to self or others, child abuse, or other illegal activity.
+*Confidentiality cannot be promised in matters relating to concerns of harm or threats to self or others or potential illegal activity.